Apps are a self-contained program or piece of software designed to fulfil a particular purpose.

-Outlook Creative looks at the rise and future of the app and its development across the UK and world-wide market.
+We look at the rise and future of the app and its development across the UK and worldwide market.

-Apps are continually growing, and are fast becoming a way of gathering data for businesses, with apps like SnapChat being valued at around $10 Billion.
+Apps are continually growing, with apps like SnapChat valued at around $10 billion.
 The primary purpose of apps is now evolving from simply offering information to earning a form of income.
 In-app purchases (the ‘freemium’ model) are fast becoming a popular option for many developers who are looking to create a credible stream of revenue.